ruchspatil/GHRI-Bot/README.md

 <h1 id="custom-id" align="center">GHRI Bot</h1>

-The GHRI Bot is a ***College inquiry Chatbot*** by using Python Programming language.
-This is a command-line project that analyzes the user’s queries and understands the user's message.
+The GHRI Bot is a ***College inquiry Chatbot*** by using Python Programming language, Keras, and Natural language processing (NLTK).
+This is a web-based application project using flask framework  that analyzes the user’s queries and understands the user's message.
 At the most basic level, a chatbot is a computer program that simulates and processes human conversation (either written or spoken), allowing humans to interact with digital devices as if they were communicating with a real person.

 [![Untitled.png](https://i.postimg.cc/RV39DLLq/Untitled.png)](https://postimg.cc/nCt6s75t)